Factbox: Latest international reaction to arrest of Reuters reporters in Myanmar

 Here are the latest comments on their detention from governments, politicians, human rights groups, journalists and press freedom advocates around the world:

--- The United States said it was “deeply disappointed” by Myanmar’s decision to pursue charges under the Official Secrets Act against the two reporters.
+-- The U.S. embassy in Myanmar said in a statement it was “very disappointed” by the decision to pursue charges against the two.

-“The media freedom that is so critical to rule of law and a strong democracy requires that journalists be able to do their jobs,” State Department spokeswoman Heather Nauert said in a statement.
-“We reiterate our call for Wa Lone and Kyaw Soe Oo’s immediate and unconditional release.”
+“For democracy to succeed and flourish, journalists must be able to do their jobs.
+We call for their immediate release,” the embassy said.

--- “Imprisonment of Reuters reporters for investigating Rohingya atrocities is a miscarriage of justice.
-Press freedom is essential for democracy,” U.S. Senator Edward Markey said in a Twitter post.

 “We call for the respect of their fundamental rights, their immediate release by the Burmese authorities and the free access of the media to (Rakhine State),” the French foreign ministry said in a statement.

--- Representatives of the European Union delegation in Myanmar also attended the court hearing and the EU said it continued to expect the Myanmar authorities to ensure the full protection of the journalists’ rights.
+-- Representatives of the European Union delegation in Myanmar and several EU member states attended the court hearing and the EU said it continued to expect the Myanmar authorities to ensure the full protection of the journalists’ rights.

 “The EU considers this case an important test for Myanmar’s commitment to press freedom, an independent judiciary and the development of democratic institutions.
 A free press that can work without intimidation and fear of undue arrest and prosecution is a fundamental element of any democratic society,” the EU delegation in Myanmar said.

--- Denmark’s embassy in Myanmar called for the immediate release of Wa Lone and Kyaw Soe Oo.
+-- Denmark’s embassy in Myanmar called on Wednesday for the immediate release of Wa Lone and Kyaw Soe Oo.

 “It is indeed very disappointing that an old draconian law from the colonial era is being used by a democratically elected government to suppress press freedom,” it said in a statement.